lostzen/lost/README.md

-# Player Services
+# LOST

-Location utils and services for Android.
+Location Open Source Tracker

-A collection of location utilites that make calls directly to the LocationManager.
-Player Services implements the same API as Google Play Services LocationClient yet only depends on the Android SDK.
+LOST is a drop-in replacement for Google Play Services LocationClient that makes calls directly to the LocationManger.